Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 For the purposes of this article, we’ll be discussing domesticated geese.
 These geese don’t migrate, so if you decide to keep some as pets they will make your home their own.

-Raising and caring for geese
+Raising and Caring for Baby Geese

 Raising and caring for geese may be easier than you think.
 Baby goslings require less heat and time in the brooder than baby chickens do.
-Some breeds, like the Embden, feather out quickly and grow very rapidly, so your time as "mother goose" is relatively short lived.
+Some breeds, like the Embden, feather out quickly and grow very rapidly, so your time as "mother goose" is relatively short-lived.

 - You need a brooder, at least temporarily.
 This can be anything from a well-ventilated box to a dog crate with a brooder lamp attached.